 Even if you’re not a history buff, the beautiful red brick fort on Cockspur Island has a park-like setting.
 Green grass, palm trees, and blue water greet you upon entering.

 You can explore the fort, see how the soldiers lived, and get an up-close view of the artillery they used.
-Around the exterior is evidence of the battle with damage from canon fire.
+Around the exterior is evidence of the battle with damage from cannon fire.

 Beyond Fort Pulaski, Cockspur Island offers four walking trails.
 Most guests enjoy the Lighthouse Overlook Trail for views of the Cockspur Island Lighthouse.

-For those more adventurous, try the two-mile Historic Dike System Trail which circles Fort Pulaski.
-As you enjoy views of the Island and Savannah River, you’ll also encounter sandy beaches and areas to stop for a picnic lunch.
+Try the two-mile Historic Dike System Trail for those more adventurous, which circles Fort Pulaski.
+As you enjoy the Island and Savannah River views, you’ll also encounter sandy beaches and areas to stop for a picnic lunch.

-You can easily spend half a day at Fort Pulaski and at $10 per person it’s a good deal.
-If you need more time, your ticket is good for seven consecutive days.
-It’s a perfect way to get away from the crowds for a bit and see a piece of history.
+You can easily spend half a day at Fort Pulaski, and for $10 per person, it’s a good deal.
+If you need more time, your ticket lasts seven consecutive days.
+It’s a perfect way to escape the crowds and see a piece of history.

 #7 – Wormsloe Historic Site